-- Buy, sell, or hold?: Analysts think investors should stand pat on MicroStrategy with four of seven analysts rating it hold.
-Analysts don't like MicroStrategy as much as competitor Pegasystems overall.
-Four out of seven analysts rate Pegasystems a buy compared to one of seven for MicroStrategy.
+Buy, sell, or hold?: Analysts don't like MicroStrategy as much as competitor Pegasystems overall.
+Three out of seven analysts rate Pegasystems a buy compared to two of seven for MicroStrategy.

-- Revenue forecasts: On average, analysts predict $160 million in revenue this quarter.
-That would represent a rise of 15% from the year-ago quarter.
+Revenue Forecasts: On average, analysts predict $130.1 million in revenue this quarter.
+That would represent a rise of 21% from the year-ago quarter.

-- Wall Street earnings expectations: The average analyst estimate is earnings of $1.13 per share.
-Estimates range from $0.67 cents to $1.68.
+Wall Street Earnings Expectations: The average analyst estimate is earnings of 57 cents per share.
+Estimates range from 33 cents to 72 cents.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 82.1% assigning it an "outperform" rating.
-The community at large concurs with the All-Stars with 85% giving it a rating of "outperform."
-Fools are gung-ho about MicroStrategy, though the message boards have been quiet lately with only 73 posts in the past 30 days.
+CAPS All Stars are solidly backing the stock with 85.5% granting it an "outperform" rating.
+The community at large backs the All Stars with 85.8% giving it a rating of "outperform."
+Fools have embraced MicroStrategy, though the message boards have been quiet lately with only 73 posts in the past 30 days.
 Despite the majority sentiment in favor of MicroStrategy, the stock has a middling CAPS rating of three out of five stars.

-MicroStrategy's income has fallen year over year by an average of 59.3% over the past five quarters.
-The company's gross margin shrank by 2.4 percentage points in the last quarter.
-Revenue rose 28.5% while cost of sales rose 41.9% to $34.5 million from a year earlier.
+MicroStrategy's income has fallen year over year by an average of 36.3%.
+The company's gross margin shrank by four percentage points in the last quarter.
+Revenue rose 30.7% while cost of sales rose 53.4% to $33.2 million from a year earlier.

 One final thing: If you want to keep tabs on MicroStrategy movements, and for more analysis on the company, make sure you add it to your Watchlist.